-At the end of Year 11 the great majority of pupils – about 95% – progress to further study.
-Some of these go to Christ the King College, excellent Catholic sixth form colleges in Sidcup or Lewisham.
+At the end of Year 11 the great majority of pupils – above 95% – progress to further study.
+Some of these go to Christ the King College, the excellent Catholic sixth form college with campuses in Sidcup, Lewisham and Brockley.
 Most go to grammar school sixth forms, other colleges, independent or school sixth forms.
 A number of pupils have secured lucrative scholarships at Colfe’s School and Eltham College.
-Many pupils have progressed to Oxford or Cambridge and large numbers go on to a range of universities.
+Many pupils have progressed to Oxford or Cambridge and large numbers go on to a range of universities

 Staffing in St Thomas More School is excellent.
 Staff are supported through career development and progression is strongly encouraged.
 Staff work together as a team and give tremendous support to each other.
 The management style is collegial and collaborative and – it is hoped – supportive of staff.

-There is an excellent network of support staff including Executive Headteacher’s PA.
+There is an excellent network of support staff including the Head's PA.
 Staff Services deal with mainly departmental issues and trips and Student Services deal with attendance and front line student issues.

-The Senior Leadership Team consists of the Executive Principal, two Vice Principals and an Assistant Principal.
+The Senior Leadership Team consists of the Head of School, Senior Assistant Principal, Vice Principal and 3 Assistant Principals.
 All have clearly defined roles and line management responsibilities – across pastoral and curriculum areas.